wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 ## Write data events to the SDS stream

-After creating a type and container, use SDS to write data to a stream.
+After you create a type and container, use SDS to write data to a stream.

 1. Create a JSON file using the example below: